 A quick re-summary

 The point of the previous article was to deconstruct the WeiKedz Variable Power supply and examine each function block and component to describe what they do.
 There is very little informational in detail available on the WeiKedz product and I was hoping to cast more light on it, because I think it is a good product.
 It only suffers from some optimistic specifications.
 If you are unfamiliar with power supply design, or you needed a lot more information before giving the power supply a try, I hope the previous sections have helped.

-I purchased the WeiKedz kit because I needed a variable power supply that could run on LG M26 2600mAH 18650 protected button top batteries.
+I purchased the WeiKedz kit because I needed an analog variable power supply that could run on LG M26 2600mAH 18650 protected button top batteries.
 Four of these in series would provide a battery voltage between 12.8V and 16V with a nominal voltage around 14.8V.
 Protected cells make charging and discharging the cells easier than providing a balance charger.
 I only need the power supply to provide a variable 0 to 10V at 0 to 1A output current, so the lower ESR of unprotected cells wasn't an advantage in my application.